brandonstevens/alttp_vt_randomizer/readme.md

 ```

 ## Running from the command line
-To generate a seed one simply runs the command:
+To generate a game one simply runs the command:

 ```
 $ php artisan alttp:randomize {input_file.sfc} {output_directory}